 Alain Girard & Bernard Schéou

-5. The invention of the ordinary city as a heritage and tourist place.
-Cergy-Pontoise, France
+5. The invention of the ordinary city as a heritage and tourist place: the case of a new town, Cergy-Pontoise, France

 Elizabeth Auclair, Anne Hertzog, Marie-Laure Poulot